yumuzi234/e8vm/readme.md

 understandings by *human* programmers (before AI's can read and write programs).
 In the long run, code comprehensibility dominates all.

-To achieve high comprehensibility:
+To achieve high comprehensibility, E8VM project:

-- It uses a simple programming language with only a small set of language features.
+- Uses simple programming languages with only a small set of language features.
-- It uses small files (80 chars per line, 300 lines maximum), and forbids circular dependencies among them, compiler enforced.
+- Limits file sizes (80 chars per line, 300 lines maximum), and forbids circular dependencies among files with compiler-enforced checking.
-- It minimizes tool-chain setup frictions; it compiles and runs right inside the Web browsers.
+- Minimizes tool-chain setup frictions; compiles and runs right inside the Web browsers.

 These principles do not immediately achieve the best possible code